codio-templates/hello-turtle-c-/.guides/content/Data-Types--Floating-Point-Numbers-7780.md

 {Try it}(sh .guides/bg.sh g++ code/fundamentals/double.cpp -o code/fundamentals/double ./code/fundamentals/double 1)

-## Why use double instead of float?
+## Why Use Double Instead of Float?
 In C++, there is a data type called **float** but as it only uses 4 bytes it is insufficient for most math.
 Instead, we use **double** which uses 8 bytes or double the space of a float.

 |||challenge